PiercingXX/Piercingxx/README.md

 # PiercingXX
 > I bend Linux to my will so you don’t have to.
-Desktops, tablets, servers, phones — press the button, watch the chaos organize itself.
+Workstations, laptops, tablets, servers, phones — press the button, watch the chaos organize itself.

 ---